-Ans.
-The poet wants one to understand that in a world of possessions, nothing lasts forever.
-One will often lose valuable things, loved ones, and cherished relationships, but one needs to learn to cope with loss, recover from heart-break and move on with life.
+- 2. a. responsibility/accountability. - b.
+He must know how to cope with loss and accept responsibility. - c. ii. - d.
+One learns that in a world of possessions, nothing lasts forever.
+One will often lose valuable things, loved ones, and cherished relationships, but one needs to learn to cope with loss, recover from heartbreak and move on with life.